d-e-s-o/apca/README.md

 -----

-The following example illustrates how to create a `Client` object and then submit an limit order for `AAPL` with a limit price of USD 100:
+The following example illustrates how to create a `Client` object and then submit a limit order for `AAPL` with a limit price of USD 100:
 ```rust
 let api_info = ApiInfo::from_env().unwrap();
 let client = Client::new(api_info);